kknuu/Agentic-RAG-App/README.md

-# CrewAI RAG: Local PDF Q&A with Web Search Fallback
+# CrewAI RAG: Local LLM PDF Q&A with Tavily Web Search

 A Retrieval-Augmented Generation app that answers questions from your own PDFs using a **local LLM (via Ollama)**, and automatically falls back to a **live web search (Tavily)** when the PDF knowledge base doesn't have enough information.
 Multiple specialised agents (built with CrewAI handle retrieval, grading, web search, synthesis, and hallucination checking before you see a final answer.